geoffmcnamara/companionway/content/post/Control_Vim_and_Plugins.md

 ```

 If you want to remove a buffer from your buffer list do this:
 `:bdelete` <-- close window and remove buffer - it will ask you to save it first if there are any changes.
+You can use `:wa` to write all buffers.

 Use `:vertical sba` to open all the buffers up again.
  or use a shortcut for this